 Diagnosis may require some or all of these tests:

 If the regurgitation is trivial or mild, treatment is usually not necessary.
 Doctors will monitor the patient with regular checkups, and might even prescribe some medications if the regurgitation is moderate or severe.

-Another option includes the use of mechanical (artificial) valves as replacement valves.
-If an artificial valve is used, your child will need to take blood-thinning medicines every day, for as long as he has the mechanical valve, to lower his risk of developing blood clots.
+Another option to treat aortic regurgitation includes the use of mechanical (artificial) valves as replacement valves.
+If this is the case, your child may need to stay on blood-thinning medicines for the rest of his or her life to lower the risk of developing blood clots.

-Yet another option is the Ross procedure.
+Yet another option is the Ross Procedure.
 In this operation, the aortic valve is replaced with the patient's pulmonary valve.
 The pulmonary valve is then replaced with one from a donated organ.
-The valves may grow with your child, and blood thinners are not required.
+This procedure allows the patient's own pulmonary valve (now in the aortic position) to grow with the child and blood thinners are not required.

 Aortic regurgitation can cause health problems in adults.
-It is very important that adults with this condition are monitored by a cardiologist regularly.
+It is very important that adults with this condition are monitored by a cardiologist regularly for the rest of their lives.
 The Cardiac Center will help with the transition to an adult cardiologist.
-All patients with aortic valve disease need lifelong follow-up with a cardiologist.

 The Philadelphia Adult Congenital Heart Center, a joint program of The Children's Hospital of Philadelphia and the University of Pennsylvania, meets the unique needs of adults who were born with heart defects.

 Because of enormous strides in medicine and technology, today most children with heart conditions go on to lead healthy, productive lives as adults.